-We conclude that the stochastic formation of current sheets in complex and stressed by the photosphere magnetic topologies can provide an alternative to the existing models for solar flares.
+We conclude that the stochastic formation of current sheets in magnetic topologies that are complex and stressed by the photosphere can provide an alternative to the existing models for solar flares.

 This work was funded by the European Commission under research training network HPRN-CT-2001-00310.
-KG acknowledges funding by PPARC in the form of an Advanced Fellowship and Carlsbergfondet in the form of a Scholarship over various periods of the project.
-PC acknowledges the support of a PPARC senior fellowship.
+K. G. acknowledges funding by PPARC in the form of an Advanced Fellowship and Carlsbergfondet in the form of a scholarship over various periods of the project.
+P. J. C. acknowledges the support of a PPARC senior fellowship.
+The numerical MHD experiments were carried out on the UK Astrophysical Fluids Facility.